Friday, July 31, 2020

 Posted by Anoop Verma at 8:12:00 AM

 Saturday, July 25, 2020

 The principate system, Augustus’s solution to the problems of the Roman Republic, brought stability and good governance, and led to the rise of the Roman Empire.
-For the Roman people, the principate system was a vast improvement; they prospered under Augustus’s long reign (27 BC–AD 14) and for two centuries after his demise.
-But the principate system had one flaw—the problem of succession, and after the death of every emperor a war between the various claimants to the throne became inevitable.
-The Roman Empire started unravelling in the 2nd and 3rd centuries AD (these two centuries are known as the “Age of Anxiety”).
-Romans started looking for ways of finding solace in a world in which life was becoming increasingly difficult; many turned towards gods and oracles, and some discovered Christianity which in another century became the dominant religion of the Roman Empire.
-The year 2020, I believe, is turning out to be an “Year of Anxiety”—and it might eventually drive people into the arms of religion.
+For the Roman people, the principate system was a vast improvement.
+They prospered under Augustus’s long reign (27 BC–AD 14) and for two centuries after his demise.
+But the principate system had one flaw—the problem of succession.
+After the death of every emperor a war between the various claimants to the throne became inevitable.
+The Roman Empire started unravelling between the second and the third centuries.
+These two centuries are known as the “Age of Anxiety”.
+Romans started looking for ways of finding solace in a world in which life was becoming increasingly difficult.
+Many turned towards Gods and oracles, and some discovered Christianity which in another century became the dominant religion of the Roman Empire.
+The year 2020, I believe, is turning out to be an “Year of Anxiety”—and it might drive people into the arms of religion.

-There are some groups that are doomed to suffer and to make others suffer—their thinking is mired in nihilism, hatred, and negativism; they go against the ebb-tide of history; and even when they march towards political victory, they reach a tragic dead-end.
-Such groups must never be pampered and supported because once they become politically powerful, they will bring incurable suffering to every community in the nation.
+There are some groups that are doomed to suffer and to make others suffer.
+Their thinking is mired in nihilism, hatred, and negativism.
+They go against the ebb-tide of history.
+Such groups must never be pampered and supported.
+They are like parasites which feed on the body of the society in which they live.
+Even when they march towards political victory, they reach a tragic dead-end.
+Once they acquire political power, they drive their nation towards decline and fall.

 Posted by Anoop Verma at 8:22:00 AM